Philip Howard Colomb: Contributions to naval warfare

 Colomb saw that the introduction of steam into the navy would necessitate a new system of signals, and new tactics.
 He set himself to devise the former as far back as 1858.
 Working with Francis John Bolton, he worked out a Morse code system with signal lamps about 1862.
 This system of signals was adopted by the navy in 1867.

 Colomb moved on to tactics.
 Having first determined by experiment—for which he was given special facilities by the admiralty—what are the manoeuvring powers of ships propelled by steam under varying conditions of speed and helm, he proceeded to devise a system of tactics based on these data.
-In the sequel he prepared a new evolutionary signal-book, which was adopted by the Royal Navy, and still remains in substance the foundation of the existing system of tactical evolutions at sea.
+In the sequel he prepared a new evolutionary signal-book, which was adopted by the Royal Navy.
+(This was described in 1911 as still "in substance the foundation of the existing system of tactical evolutions at sea".)
 The same series of experimental studies led him to conclusions concerning the chief causes of collisions at sea; and these conclusions, though stoutly combated in many quarters at the outset, have since been generally accepted, and were ultimately embodied in the international code of regulations adopted by the leading maritime nations on the recommendation of a conference at Washington in 1889.

 After his retirement Colomb devoted himself rather to the history of naval warfare, and to the large principles disclosed by its intelligent study, than to experimental inquiries having an immediate practical aim.
 As in his active career he had wrought organic changes in the ordering, direction and control of fleets, so by his historic studies, pursued after his retirement, he helped greatly to effect, if he did not exclusively initiate, an equally momentous change in the popular, and even the professional, way of regarding sea-power and its conditions.